 Who should attend?

 This program has been designed to benefit women who aspire to elected office.
-Female graduates holding an undergraduate and/or postgraduate degree from a Queensland university and aims to inspire and empower participants to lead our country into the future.
+QUT's Pathways to Politics for Women program is open to female graduates from a Queensland university and aims to inspire and empower participants to lead our country into the future.

-The program comprises four modules which include face-to-face workshops and online resources.
-Each workshop is structured around hands-on training and networking, including panels and conversation sessions with women elected to office in local, state and federal government.
+The program comprises four modules which each include a face-to-face workshop and online resources.
+Each workshop is structured around hands-on training and networking, including panels and conversation sessions with women elected to office in local, state, and federal government.

-The program features guest presenters from across the political spectrum including politicians (both sitting and retired), pollsters, public speaking professionals, campaign strategists, advisors, public policy experts, and leading figures in Australian political and public life.
+Guest presenters from across the political spectrum feature throughout the program, including politicians (both sitting and retired), pollsters, public speaking professionals, campaign strategists, advisors, public policy experts, and leading figures in Australian political and public life.

 Module 1: Understanding your political career